 Distributions will be made in the form of additional shares of the Fund unless the shareholder has otherwise indicated.
-Investors have the right to change their elections with respect to the reinvestment of distributions by notifying the Transfer Agent in writing or by telephone.
-However, any such change will be effective only as to distributions for which the record date is five or more calendar days after the Transfer Agent has received the written request.
+Investors have the right to change their elections with respect to the reinvestment of distributions by notifying the Transfer Agent in writing.
+However, any such change will be effective only as to distributions for which the record date is five or more business days after the Transfer Agent has received the written request.